13pixlar/sticky-list/README.md

 <h1>Gravity Forms Sticky List</h1>

-Sticky List is an Gravity Forms (for wordpress) add-on that lets you list and **edit entries** from the front end.
+Sticky List is a Gravity Forms (for wordpress) add-on that lets you list and **edit entries** from the front end.

 <h2>Description</h2>